jwilferd10/git-it-done/README.md

-# Git It Done
+# :clipboard: Git-It-Done :clipboard:

-### Looking for public repositories and it's active issues?
-Git-It-Done is here to help with that!
+#### Looking for public repositories and their active issues?
+Look no further, Git-It-Done is here to help you get it done. :wink:

 :computer: **Live Deployment:** https://jwilferd10.github.io/git-it-done/